Scaling Ventures

 The Partech 2025 Africa Tech Venture Capital Report - published in January 2026 - documents the pipeline implications precisely: Seed-to-Series A conversion rates peaked at 12.7 percent for the 2019 cohort and had fallen to 4.2 percent for the 2022 cohort by the eight-quarter mark.
 The 2021 cohort registered only 5.1 percent.
 Where one in eight Seed-stage ventures in the 2019 cohort reached Series A within two years, the equivalent figure for the 2022 cohort is one in twenty-four.
 The ecosystem is not just producing fewer funded ventures.
 It is producing fewer ventures capable of surviving the distance between rounds.

-Here we examine what determines whether a venture scales or stalls.
-It covers the pre-conditions that distinguish ventures likely to grow from those that are not; the growth and management strategies that characterise successful African scale-ups; the internationalisation dynamics that are structurally distinct to this context; and the platform economics that define the most consequential African scaling businesses.
-The 2022–25 funding contraction runs through each section as an empirical stress test: the ventures that survived it reveal, more clearly than any survey, what scaling capability actually consists of.
+This section examines what determines whether a venture scales or stalls.
+It covers the pre-determining attributes that distinguish ventures likely to grow from those that are not; the growth and management strategies that characterise successful African scale-ups; the internationalisation dynamics that are structurally distinct to this context; the platform economics that define the most consequential African scaling businesses; the scale-up services that work and the seven scaling mechanisms that recur across the venture cohort; the financing journey that traverses these stages; and the venture case studies that ground these dynamics in specific operating histories.
+The 2022–25 funding contraction runs through each as an empirical stress test: the ventures that survived it reveal, more clearly than any survey, what scaling capability actually consists of.